Source: Informa Markets. Note: Direct lines may not represent actual flight paths.

 - Southeast Asia.
 Indonesia, the Philippines, Malaysia, Thailand, and Vietnam have substantial domestic air markets in part driven by their geography (archipelago nations) and the poor connectivity of their national highway systems.

-- North America has the longest domestic routes, where many of the busiest routes involving more than 2 hours flights.
+- North America has the longest domestic routes, where many of the busiest routes involve more than 2 hours flights.

 - Central and South America.
 Mexico, Colombia, and Brazil have developed active domestic markets in part due to economic development and constraining geography that does not support well the development of a highway system.